|Just a plover...|

 my recording.
 However, it was only after studying more

-images of both species, that I fully realized how difficult
+images of both species, that I fully realised how difficult

 identification of certain individuals can be.
 The